joshri/port_folio/README.md

 # Welcome to the number one destination for all things Joshua Israel!

-### This is deployed at https://joshisrael.herokuapp.com
+### This is deployed at https://joshisrael.com through AWS Amplify

 ### running npm install should set you up otherwise.